5 Common Misconceptions Punters Should Be Wary Of

 In technical terms, a horse-trading at Evens is valued by the market as having a 50% chance of winning the race.
 If that horse has more than a 50% chance of winning then that is a value bet.

-TIP: One way of trying to decipher whether a short-priced favourite still offers value is to invert that horse's odds.
+• One way of trying to decipher whether a short price still offers value is to invert the odds.

-Ask yourself would you rather back the rest of the field at those odds.
+• Would you rather back the horse or the rest of the field at the current odds?

 2. “The yard is in flying form at the moment"